Lutando/docs-oxd/sources/libraries/node/index.md

 #### Configure the site

 The [request_param.js](https://github.com/GluuFederation/oxd-node/blob/master/oxd-node/model/request_param.js)
-file contains the intitial configuration.
-This library uses OpenID Connect client registration API of the OP.
-The client id and other returned information is stored in this config file.
-So the config file needs to be in a location that is *writable* by the web server.
-In general, the only two things that are required are the port number that oxd is running on locally, and the redirect_uri of your application.
-Other values take default values from the oxd configuration file `oxd-default-site-config.json.`
+file contains the initial configuration and other data returned from OpenID Connect client registration.
+The config file needs to be in a location that is *writable* by the web server.
+In general, the only two things that are required are the oxd port number and the redirect_uri of your application.
+Other values are taken from `oxd-default-site-config.json.`

 How to use
 -----------

-All methods of api acts according to [Protocol](../.././oxdserver/index.md).
+All API methods implement the [oxd Protocol](../.././oxdserver/index.md).

 #### 1) register_site